Couple in an argument

 Criticism and verbal attacks

-During the devaluation phase, individuals with BPD may engage in intense criticism and express their negative opinions about the person they have devalued.
+During the devaluation phase, people with BPD may engage in intense criticism and express their negative opinions about the person they have devalued.
 This criticism can be harsh, hurtful, and often disproportionate to the situation.
 They may use derogatory language, insults, or personal attacks to express their negative views.

 Withholding affection and attention

-Individuals with BPD may withdraw affection, attention, or support from the person they have devalued.
+Those with BPD may withdraw affection, attention, or support from the person they have devalued.
 They may become emotionally distant, ignore their messages or calls, or even cut off contact entirely as a way to punish or distance themselves from the person they perceive as unworthy.

 Splitting behaviors

 Splitting refers to the black-and-white thinking often seen in individuals with BPD.
 They may oscillate between extreme idealization and devaluation rapidly.
-For example, one moment they may express deep love and admiration for someone, and the next moment, they may devalue them and express intense anger or resentment.
+For example, one moment, they may express deep love and admiration for someone, and the next moment, they may devalue them and express intense anger or resentment.

 Disregard for boundaries